mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 * `.vectors` is the part of our code that we want to place here, we will look at how to label the code when we look at the assembler file below.

-Next we jump to address 0x400 with `. = 0x400` and tell the linker to place the `.flashconfig` section.
+Next `. = 0x400` causes us to skip to address `0x400` and tells the linker to place the `.flashconfig` section here.
 This address and the values in this section allow you to configure the protection settings of the flash, you can read more about the values on page 569 of the programmers manual.

-After the flash we place the startup code with `*(.startup)` and finally the rest of the code with `*(.text)`.
+After the flashconfig the startup code is placed with `*(.startup)` and finally the rest of the code with `*(.text)`.

-Finally we set a variable `_estack` to point to the end of the ram.
+Finally we set a variable `_estack` to point to the end of the ram whcih will be used to set the stack pointer.

 # The assembler code - crt0.s

-Arm assembler comes in two flavors, the 16bit thumb instruction set and the full 32bit arm instruction set.
+Arm assembly comes in two flavors, the 16bit thumb instruction set and the full 32bit arm instruction set.
 With the first line of code `.syntax unified` we well the assembler we are using a mix of the instruction sets.